 Half of the 'fun' involved when building an electronic project for the first time is making it work when completed.
 Oscillators won't oscillate and amplifiers may do nothing but.
 Sometimes the cause of misbehaviour will be obvious, sometimes not.
 Reactive loads, for example, can cause all sorts of problems (see amplifier protection).
 Thermal drifts may be masked by hysteresis.

-Consideration can be given to the drift of a capacitor's value with temperature (High K) and lifespan when mounted in close proximity to a heat source like a heat-sink.
-Choose a high voltage type, say 1kV for supply decoupling, and use more than one per PCB track.
+Consideration can be given to the drift of a capacitors' value with temperature (High K) and lifespan when mounted in close proximity to a heat source like a heat-sink.
+Choose a high voltage type, say 1kV for supply decoupling, and use more than one per PCB track, 125°C types are available.

-Oscillation can occur when a test instrument's leads (DVM, 'scope) are applied to the unit under test.
+Oscillation can occur when a test instruments' leads (DVM, 'scope) are applied to the unit under test ("It would make rinigng noises I had one do that during set up and it scared me, if I went near it with a test probe it would start, it was waiting to take off and become an Oscillator").
 To prevent this, load the probe attached to the signal side with a resistor, say 680R.
 HF problems can cause equipment to radiate over a large area and must be avoided, often by law.
 Whilst steel is recommended for screening, care must be taken if equipment is dismantled and then unshielded.

 If a design, particularly one with a wide bandwidth, proves problematic consider whether capacitors intended to limit the bandwidth may be interacting, eg;